TwiN/gdstore/README.md

 err := store.Put("key", []byte("value"))
 ```

-Writes are slow; if you can write in bulk, use `PutAll` instead.
+If you can write in bulk, use `PutAll` instead.

 ```go
 entries := map[string][]byte{